On functor points of affine supergroups: Basic results on super-objects

 \begin{lemma}[\text{\cite[Proposition A.7]{MS}}] $\operatorname{Lie}(\mathbf{G})$ is a Lie superalgebra under the super-bracket

 and a $2$-operation on $\operatorname{Lie}(\mathbf{G})$ is given by the square map

 Here the products $zw$, $wz$ and the square $v^2$ are computed in $\mathbf{O}^{\bar{*}}$. \end{lemma}

-We define $\operatorname{Lie}(\mathbf{G})$ to be the Lie superalgebra given the $2$-operation, as above.
-One sees that $\operatorname{Lie}$ then gives a functor from the category of affine supergroups to the category of Lie superalgebras given $2$-operation.
+We define $\operatorname{Lie}(\mathbf{G})$ to be the Lie superalgebra equipped with the $2$-operation, as above.
+One sees that $\operatorname{Lie}$ then gives a functor from the category of affine supergroups to the category of Lie superalgebras equipped with $2$-operation.
 A morphism of the latter category is a morphism in $\mathsf{SMod}_{\Bbbk}$ which preserves the super-bracket and the $2$-operation.

 \begin{rem} Let $\mathfrak{g}$ be a Lie superalgebra.
 Note from Section \ref{subsec:compare} that the deformation ${}_{\sigma}\mathfrak{g}$ by $\sigma$ is the object $\mathfrak{g}$ in $\mathsf{SMod}_{\Bbbk}$ which is given the super-bracket